Gregovate/gregovate-projects/README.md

 ### esphome-components-gregovate *(planned)*

 Reusable ESPHome YAML components and logic blocks for sensors and automation.
-Planned collection of reusable ESPHome YAML snippets, sensors, and binary sensors developed across all projects.

 ### rv-3d-printed-parts *(planned)*

 Custom housings, ducts, and mounts used across RV projects (STL-based).
-STL files for all custom housings, ducts, and mounting hardware — compatible with fan controllers, sensors, and more.

 ### rv-pcb-designs *(planned)*

 PCB layout and designs for D1 Mini breakouts, sensor shields, and power boards.
-Gerber and Fusion 360 files for in-house PCB builds, including protoboard migration and power sensing boards.

 ---